Do you need help with dog behaviour problems?

 Pulling on the lead is a very common problem.
 Some dog trainers will advise the use of various head collars or harnesses.
 I do not use any of these, preferring to use a simple lead and communicate directly with the dog so that it knows who is in charge of the walk using some very simple and effective methods.

-Jumping up can be stopped permanently with a couple of simple but effective methods.
+Jumping up can be stopped permanently with a couple of effective methods.
 Simple dog psychology will cure your dog of this in record time no matter how many years the dog has been jumping up.
 Owners are often told by dog trainers to turn their back on the dog and ignore it.
 Ignoring the dog is usually a waste of time as the dog will not understand that its behaviour is unacceptable.
 It will simply think you are not interested AT THAT MOMENT.
 It won't stop it trying again another time.

 Over-excitement with visitors